openmc-dev/openmc/docs/source/io_formats/cross_sections.rst

     directory containing the ``cross_sections.xml`` file.

   :type:
-    The type of data contained in the file, either 'neutron' or 'thermal'.
+    The type of data contained in the file.
+Accepted values are 'neutron', 'thermal', 'photon', and 'wmp'.